 - Color it up — One minor change in a hairstyle, clothing, sunglasses or other apparel can introduce a new look, even if just for a day.

 - Take photos and give them away — Inventory the photos of friends or pets or a memorable excursion.
 Then, find five photos and frame them – digitally or traditionally.
 Display them for yourself or give the framed collection as a gift.
 Take a look at the many online options for photo books and other image items as well.

 - Reach out and say hello for a week — Create a new 7-day challenge for yourself.
 What can you do every day for a week to connect with longtime friends?
 Put a list together of at least seven people to contact during the designated week.
 Then, email, write, text, or share a message each day with a different person on your list.

 - Meditate — The list of physical and psychological benefits of meditation is ever-increasing.
 Have you tried it?
 Perhaps you can start with an app like Headspace, a great introduction to meditation for people who are new to the practice.

 - Change your routine — Switching up your normal routine is a great brain-gym activity.
 Swap your eggs and toast for a bowl of oatmeal.
 Enjoy a walk around the block during your lunch hour instead of checking Facebook.
-Take a different route home from work.
+Take a different route home from the grocery store.

-- Go solo and have fun — In America, 45.2 percent, or 110.6 million people, 18 and older are unmarried, according to the U.S. Census Bureau (2016 data).
-Go solo — to a movie, a nice dinner on a business trip, a ski trip, sports outing, an outdoor concert, or almost any activity.
+- Go solo and have fun — In America, 45.2 percent, or 110.6 million people, 18 and older are unmarried, according to the U.S. Census Bureau (2017 data).
+Go solo — on a hike, a nice dinner, a weekend road trip, an outdoor concert, or almost any activity.
 Remember, it’s the new things you don’t try that you will miss the most.

 Trying new things can reap myriad benefits, from expanding your horizons to building confidence.
 While seemingly small, they can build a strong foundation for making larger-scale change in your career, relationships and life.